 The University Libraries provide numerous services related to scholarly communication, including:

-- consultation on publication issues -- author's rights, fair use of included materials, licensing and assignment of your research and publication.
+- Copyright and publication issues -- author's rights, fair use of included materials, licensing and assignment of your research and publication.
 The Library provides consultations and information sessions on copyright and related issues for members of the UMass community.
 Contact Laura Quilter for more information.

 Contact us for more information: